 There are many hotels in Dubrovnik on the beach.
 They offer facilities like a dedicated beach for the hotel guests with sun loungers and sun umbrellas, towel service, water activities, evening entertainment, swimming pools, massage and spa center, and all other perks you could expect in any summer resort.

-The best hotels in Dubrovnik on the beach you will find in Lapad peninsula and in Babin Kuk area.
+The best hotels in Dubrovnik on the beach you will find in the Lapad peninsula and in the Babin Kuk area.
 Here you'll find all big Croatian hotel chains like Valamart Hotels & Resorts, Importanne Hotels & Resort, Maestral Hotels, and Adriatic Luxury Hotels.

 Here is our list of recommended Dubrovnik beach hotels.